 Aroma: fresh, strong

 Producers: Boursin Bel UK Ltd

 Synonyms: Gournay cheese

-Boursin is a fresh cream and soft cheese, flavoured with herbs and spices.
-Although, it is just an herb-flavoured French cream cheese that can be easily imitated, only Boursin with its buttery flavour and slightly crumbly texture can be labeled as an “All natural Gournay cheese”.
+Boursin is fresh cream and soft cheese, flavoured with herbs and spices.
+Although it is just an herb-flavoured French cream cheese that can be easily imitated, only Boursin with its buttery flavour and slightly crumbly texture can be labelled as an “All natural Gournay cheese”.

 Today, the cheese is available in various flavours whose availability varies from country to country.
 In most cases, Boursin is spiced up with herbs like tomato, onion, chive, fig, nuts, garlic, pepper, shallot, cranberry, fine herbs & cinnamon.
-A favorite member from the Boursin family is a low fat version with only 21% fat and is flavoured with garlic & herbs.
+A favourite member from the Boursin family is a low-fat version with only 21% fat and is flavoured with garlic & herbs.

 Add the original Boursin cheese to salads, pasta or serve it as a typical appetizer.
 It can be spread on crackers and bread or used on raw vegetables such as carrots, celery and peppers.
 Also, the cheese melts well to create a smooth sauce for pasta and chicken.
 This cheese is a favourite brand amongst top chefs.
 Confidently pair, dry white wine or fruity red wine such as Beaujolais with Boursin.